-Puppet is one of the open-source configuration management tools that configures and manages both physical and virtual devices as well as software applications across your entire environment from the data centre to cloud infrastructure.
+Puppet is one of the open-source configuration management tools that configure and manages both physical and virtual devices and software applications across your entire environment from the data centre to cloud infrastructure.

 Chef is a cloud-based SaaS product for configuration management and automation of various IT processes from application deployment to infrastructure provisioning.
 It can be used along with Amazon Web Services (AWS) or on-premise using the virtual machine available in the AWS marketplace.

-SaltStack is also an open-source configuration management tool that works well with AWS cloud services and can be used for application continuous delivery automation, production provisioning etc., in addition to the usual IT process automation mentioned above.
+SaltStack is also an open-source configuration management tool that works well with AWS cloud services.
+It can be used for application continuous delivery automation, production provisioning, etc., and the usual IT process automation mentioned above.

 Ansible is an open-source configuration management and automation tool.
-It is simple to install and does not require agents or additional software on the remote machines being managed, which makes it a great option for small teams who work with few technologies.
+It is simple to install and does not require agents or additional software on the remote machines being managed, making it a great option for small teams who work with few technologies.